HakonHarnes/emcc-obf/README.md

 ## Building locally

 Emscripten does not require compilation as it uses Python.
 However, the LLVM (which provides `Clang` and `wasm-ld`) and Binaryen components need to be compiled.
 Once compiled, you can simply modify the `.emscripten` file to specify the correct paths for these tools using the
 `LLVM_ROOT` and `BINARYEN_ROOT` variables.
-This variables may already be correct depending on the output of `emcc --generate-config`.
+These variables may already be correct depending on the output of `emcc --generate-config`.
 Also, for convenience the Emscripten folder should be added to your path.

 Note that `ninja install` installs the compiled binaries in the appropriate directories (usually `/usr/local/bin`), which may conflict with existing installations.
 If you've already installed LLVM and Binaryen, omit the `ninja install` command and edit the `.emscripten` file accordingly.